Looking for Office Pods for your Workspace?

 Planning Permission

-In most cases, office pods within an existing office building will not require planning permission, as they are considered internal alterations rather than new structures.
-However, it’s always best to check with your landlord and local council to confirm, especially if your office is in a listed building or a conservation area, where restrictions are stricter.
+Office pods installed within an existing building will not normally require planning permission, as they are classified as internal alterations rather than new structures.
+However, it is always worth checking with your landlord and local authority, particularly if the office is in a listed building or conservation area where additional restrictions may apply.
+If there is any doubt, a Lawful Development Certificate (LDC) provides formal confirmation that the pod is a permitted change.

 Building Regulations